- Location: Delaware

 The road test is broken into two phases.
 The first phase is an examination of your ability to read and understand road signs.
 In Delaware, as a motorcycle driver you will want to be sure you follow all road signs.
 When sharing the road with car and truck drivers, diligently following the road signs will help to keep you safe.

 The temporary motorcycle license is a learner's permit for motorcycle driving.
-Your learner's permit is good for 60 days after you pay the $8 fee.
 The DMV wants you to use this time to practice within the safe boundaries of learner restrictions:

 - Wearing helmet and goggles or glasses to protect your eyes